How is bladder cancer treated?

 Treatment for non-muscle invasive bladder cancer

 Removing the tumour or tumours from the lining of your bladder.
 Surgery is done through a cystoscope (thin flexible tube) passed into your bladder.

-This is the main treatment for non-muscle invasive bladder cancer and is often the only treatment that is needed.
+This is the main treatment for non-muscle invasive bladder cancer and is often the only treatment needed.
 The surgery is called transurethral (trans-yer-reeth-ral’) resection of a bladder tumour (TURBT).